aalfons/robmedExtra/README.md

 # robmedExtra: Extra Functionality for (Robust) Mediation Analysis

 This companion package extends package [`robmed`](https://github.com/aalfons/robmed) in various ways.
-Most notably, it provides a graphical user interface for the robust bootstrap test ROBMED ([Alfons, Ates & Groenen, 2022a](https://doi.org/10.1177/1094428121999096)) to make the method more accessible to less proficient `R` users, as well as a function to export the results as a Microsoft Word table.
-Furthermore, the package contains a shiny app to compare various bootstrap procedures for mediation analysis on simulated data.
+Most notably, it provides:

+- A graphical user interface (GUI) for the robust bootstrap test ROBMED ([Alfons, Ates & Groenen, 2022a](https://doi.org/10.1177/1094428121999096)) to make the method more accessible to less proficient `R` users, implemented as a `shiny` app.
+The GUI allows to easily export results for reporting, including a replication file in the form of an `R` script.
+- Functions to export the results from mediation analysis as a Microsoft Word table or `LaTeX` table.
+- A `shiny` app to compare various bootstrap procedures for mediation analysis on simulated data.

 To cite the robust bootstrap test ROBMED, please use: